UrbanOS-Public/smartcitiesdata/apps/pipeline/README.md

 # Pipeline

-Behaviors describing component edges with some common concrete implementations.
+Behaviours describing component edges with some common concrete implementations.

 ## Installation

-Add `:pipeline` to any umbrella sub-project that implements an edge behavior or uses one of the implementations.
+Add `:pipeline` to any umbrella sub-project that implements an edge behaviour or uses one of the implementations.

 ```elixir
 def deps do